robin-hartmann/myfs-test/README.md

 # MyFS Functional Tests

-The functional tests for MyFS are built using TypeScript and AVA.
+These are the functional tests for the FUSE-based file system [MyFS](https://github.com/luluhue/betriebsysteme).

 ## Getting Started